 How to prepare your timber for Timber Floor Varnish:

 New or Bare Timber/Cork How to prepare new or bare timber/cork:

-- Punch exposed nails below the surface.
-Note that holes and imperfections should be filled with timber putty after the first coat of Timber Floor Varnish to match the putty colour with the coated timber colour.
+Punch exposed nails below the surface.
+Holes and imperfections should be filled with timber putty after the first coat of Timber Floor Varnish in order to match the putty colour with the coated timber colour.

 Sand timber to an even, smooth surface.
 Vacuum or wipe to remove sanding dust.
 Porous timbers: For porous timbers such as pine, apply one coat of Feast Watson Timber Primer after sanding to ensure the top coats will absorb evenly.